apache/nuttx/configs/b-l475e-iot01a/README.txt

         One remaining issue with the above is that when we fail to go to the TX state, there is a lot of warning debug output.
 ANY debug output while the Spirit is heavily loaded WILL cause failures and packet loss!
         Perhaps using a RAMLOG would remedy this.

-But, even with these debug- induced failures, all tests are running properly without application level errors.
+        The TCP test beats the radio very hard and it is actually heartening that there are no failures that lead to data loss in this environment.
+        I would say it is functional but  fragile in this usage, but probably robust in a less busy environment.